-(1) NGWA believes that groundwater, including groundwater drained through subsurface drainage systems, should not be included in the definition of "waters of the United States" and should continue to be regulated and managed by states.
-Clarification of Federal and State jurisdiction is important to commerce and decisions involving economic and environmental tradeoffs.
+(1) NGWA believes that groundwater, including groundwater drained through subsurface drainage systems, should not be included in the definition of "waters of the United States" (WOTUS) and should continue to be regulated and managed by states, tribes, and local authorities.
+Because groundwater quality and supply issues vary dramatically across the United States, NGWA believes state and local authorities are best positioned to regulate and manage their groundwater supply.

+Clarification of federal and state jurisdiction is important to commerce and decisions involving economic and environmental trade-offs.